9 Dawn Dish Soap Hacks For Your Home

 I still love Spray N Wash as a stain pre-treater, but it’s one of those things that I often forget to buy and when I suddenly need it, I’m out.

 I’ve used Dawn in a pinch for a pre-treater and it works well on greasy stains.
 Like a pizza drip.
 Or a salad dressing drip.
+Or even grease from the potato chips you were eating.

-#7 – Prolong Your Manicure
+12. Prolong Your Manicure with Dawn

 Our skin has natural oils and the less of those present on your nails, the better your nail polish will adhere.